WHMCS/developer-docs/admin-area/index.md

 * login.tpl - This template file used to show the admin area login form when not logged in.

 * whatsnew_modal.tpl - This template file is used to control the look and feel of the Whats New modal that is displayed when logging into the admin area for the first time after performing an update.

+# Making your template live

+Once you’re happy with your new template and are ready to make it live, follow the steps below:

+* Login to the Admin Area

+* Click the "My Account" link at the top of any page.
+If you want to apply the changes to other admins, please edit their settings under Setup > Staff Management > Administrators.

+* Under the Template setting, select the name of the template you created above

+* Hit Save Changes and you will immediately begin seeing your new template

 # Further Customisation via Hooks